-Established in 1974, the McDonnell Center for the Space Sciences conducts research ranging from the search for water on Mars, exploration of outer planets, to the study of energetic X-ray and gamma-rays emanating from quasars and supermassive black holes, gravitational waves and of dark matter in the Universe. the Center has grown into a consortium of more than one hundred members, with about 42 faculty and research scientists, 14 post-doctoral fellows and research scholars, 29 graduate students and 21 staff members from the departments of Earth & Planetary Sciences, Physics, Chemistry, and Engineering.
-It stimulates scientists to work on fundamental problems in Space Sciences and Astro-Particle Physics, transcending borders between disciplines.
+Established in 1975, the McDonnell Center for the Space Sciences conducts research ranging from the search for water on Mars, exploration of outer planets, to the study of energetic X-ray and gamma-rays emanating from quasars and supermassive black holes, gravitational waves and of dark matter in the Universe.
+The Center has grown into a consortium of more than one hundred members, consisting of faculty fellows, research scientists, postdoctoral research associates, graduate students, affiliates, and staff from the departments of Earth & Planetary Sciences, Physics, Chemistry, and Engineering.
+It stimulates scientists to work on fundamental problems in Space Sciences and Astroparticle Physics, transcending borders between disciplines.
 The "Mac Center," as it is called, fosters this type of endeavor through the sponsorship of cooperative research and through formal activities such as the Visiting Scientist Program.
-Over the last three decades the members of the Center have published more than 2000 papers in the fields as diverse as Astrobiology, Lunar and Planetary Exploration on one hand, and Nuclear Matter, Neutrino Physics, Gravitation & Cosmology on the other.
+Since it's inception, the members of the Center have published thousands of papers in fields as diverse as Astrobiology, Lunar and Planetary Exploration, Nuclear Matter, Neutrino Physics, and Gravitation and Cosmology.

 The Institute of Materials Science and Engineering officially opened on July 1, 2013 to be a central hub for the materials research at Washington University.
 The IMSE is a PhD granting institute that sits primarily in the Schools of Arts & Sciences and Engineering and Applied Science.
 It maintains a world-class sample preparation and characterization equipment center that is located in the basement of Rudolph Hall.
 IMSE membership consists of over 30 faculty, and many graduate and undergraduate students, from ten participating departments, two in the School of Medicine.